mdcao/npScarf/README.md

 * Assemble the Illumina data with SPAdes using 16 threads in parallel.
 Option --careful would help to reduce the errors but the improvement is not so significant.
 It's safe to exclude it from the command if you want to save the running time.

 ```
-$ spades.py --careful --pe1-1 file1 --pe1-2 file2 -o spades -t 16
+$ spades.py --careful --pe1-1 Kp2146_paired_1.fastq.gz --pe1-2 Kp2146_paired_2.fastq.gz -o spades -t 16
 ```

 The result contigs file of interest is spades/contigs.fasta.
-Normally it's already sorted by length, if not ones can run the command:
+The contig list is then sorted with

 ```
 $ jsa.seq.sort -r -n --input spades/contigs.fasta --output Kp2146_spades.fasta